-Surgery In The United States Offers Protections That Surgeries Abroad Do Not
+Surgery in The United States Offers Protections that Surgeries Abroad Do Not

 The general warning sent to the viewers was to find another way and stay local for weight loss surgery.

-Even With Careful Research, Weight Loss Surgery In Mexico Is Risky
+Even with Careful Research, Weight Loss Surgery in Mexico is Risky

-These agents “sell” the patients on inexpensive weight loss surgery with the added bonus of a vacation destination.
+These agents “sell” the patients on inexpensive weight loss surgery with the bonus of a vacation destination.
 The prices are usually all-inclusive and include a resort-like hotel.
 The agent sometimes acts as a concierge and travels with a group of patients to the weight-loss facility.

-IBI Healthcare Institute
+IBI Healthcare Institute – Bariatric Center of Excellence

-More Bariatric Surgery In Mexico Reviews:
+More Bariatric Surgery in Mexico Reviews:

 - The Consequences of Surgery Abroad.